BigZaphod/Tapestry/Documentation/API.md

 #### context: Array of Item

 Posts to display above the composer for context — for a reply, the post being replied to.
 This is display only; a connector carries the actual reply references in `metadata`.

+#### attachments: Array of Item

+Content embedded *in* the post, shown **below** the editor (contrast with `context`, which shows above it).
+This is how you **quote** a post: put the [`Item`](#item) being quoted into the array.
+It mirrors the read side, where an embedded `Item` in [`item.attachments`](#attachments-array-of-mediaattachment-and-linkattachment-and-item-and-pollattachment) is likewise a quoted post — so a quote crosses the bridge in exactly the same shape whether it's being read or composed.

+`attachments` is for **display** — the composer renders the embedded `Item` as a quote preview.
+To *build* the quote at submit, don't dig the reference back out of the attachment: when you build the draft (you already have the item in hand), stash the identifiers you need in the draft's own [`metadata`](#metadata-dictionary-1) — exactly as you carry a reply's references there.
+Same split as `context` vs. the reply refs: the post to *show* rides `attachments`, the reference you *post with* rides `metadata`.

+The property is an array so the shape can grow, but a quote is a single embedded post.
+(Media and poll attachments on a draft are a later addition; today only an embedded `Item` quote is supported.)

 #### metadata: Dictionary